 Start at the Visitor Center for an exhibition that explains Operation Overlord and the shares the life stories of some of the soldiers who fought and died in Normandy.
 Don’t miss the poignant film Letters, which highlights the lives of some of the young men who fought here through the words and memories of their mothers, fathers, girlfriends, and friends.

 The immaculately manicured cemetery itself is huge, covering 172.5 acres.
 To get there, walk down a path to a plaque which shows you the battle and offers a panoramic view of the sweeping sandy beach below.
 In the cemetery itself, perfectly aligned white headstones adorn a gentle slope that stretches into the distance, seemingly into infinity.
 At one end stands the Memorial with its lovely circular chapel.
 For all its solemn expanse, these cemetery grounds aren't the largest in this part of the world; that particular honor goes to the Meuse-Argonne Cemetery.
-However, with its relatively recent setting in time and its dire consequences in the face of confronting the Third Reich, it could be said to be the most moving.
+However, with its relatively recent setting in time, it could be said to be the most moving.

 The D-Day Museum, Arromanches-sur-Mer

 The Musée du Debarquément (D-Day Museum) at Arromanches explains the construction of the extraordinary Mulberry Harbors with heir temporary breakwaters, piers, and docks that allowed the Allies to take control of Normandy's heavily fortified coastline.
-In 1942, Churchill had sent a memo to Lord Mountbatten about the construction: "They must float up and down with the tide.
+In 1942, Churchill had sent a memo to Lord Mountbatten, Britain's Chief of Combined Operations, that the construction "must float up and down with the tide.
 The anchor problem must be mastered.
 Let me have the best solution."
 This museum displays how the problem was solved.

-The museum is quite old and small, but it's nonetheless a worthwhile stop with its excellent film on the building of the Mulberry harbors along with scale models and sundry items that explaining their construction.
+The museum is quite old and small, but it's nonetheless a worthwhile stop with its excellent film on the building of the Mulberry harbors.
 Looking out over the long beaches, the remains of the artificial port is still visible more than seven decades after it was built.